sebastian-lortz/DISCOURSE/README.md

 ### Installation

-You can install the latest version of the R package `{discourse}` like
+You can install the latest version of the R package `discoursee` like
 so:

 ``` r